jeffijoe/messageformat.net/README.md

 * **It's fast.** Everything is hand-written; no parser-generators, *not even regular expressions*.
 * **It's portable.** The library is targeting **.NET Standard 2.0**.
-* **It's compatible with other implementations.** I've been peeking a bit at the [MessageFormat.js][0] library to make sure the results would be the same.
 * **It's (relatively) small**.
 For a .NET library, ~25kb is not a lot.
 * **It's very white-space tolerant.** You can structure your blocks so they are more readable - look at the example above.
 * **Nesting is supported.** You can nest your blocks as you please, there's no special structure required to do this, just ensure your braces match.